Entropy of monomial algebras and derived categories: Finitely presented monomial algebras are coherent

 Similarly, a subset $H$ of a two-sided (respectively, right-sided) ideal $J$ of the quotient algebra $A = k\Gamma/I$ is called a Groebner basis of $J$ if for each $f\in J$ there are normal monomials $p, q$ (resp., a single normal monomial $q$) such that $\LM (f) = p \LM(g) q$ (resp., $\LM (f) = \LM(g) q$).
 In the case of right ideal, a Groebner basis of the ideal $J$ is also a Groebner basis of it as a right submodule of $A$ in the sense of~\cite[Prop.~4.2]{Green2000MultiplicativeBases}.

 A version of the next Lemma for connected monomial algebras is given in \cite[Th.~1]{Piontkovski1996GrobnerAlgebras}. \begin{lemma} Suppose that the ideal $I$ of relations of the algebra $A = k\Gamma/I$ is generated by a finite set of monomials.
 Suppose that $J$ is a finitely generated right-sided ideal in $A$.
-Then $J$ admits a finite Groebner basis.
+Then $J$ admits a finite Groebner basis (with respect to some monomial ordering).

-More precise, if the defining monomial relations of $A$ have degrees at most $l+1$ and the generators of $J$ have degrees at most $d$, then for each degree-lexicographical order on the monomials there exists a Groebner basis of $J$ such that all its elements have degrees at most $d+l$.
+More precisely, if the defining monomial relations of $A$ have degrees at most $l+1$ and the generators of $J$ have degrees at most $d$, then for each monomial ordering which refines the partial order by the degrees of monomials (for example, the degree-lexicographical order) there exists a Groebner basis of $J$ such that all its elements have degrees at most $d+l$.
 The elements of this basis have the form $hm$, where $\deg h \le d$ and $m$ is a normal monomial. \end{lemma} \begin{proof} Let $M$ denotes the minimal set of the monomial generators of $I$, and let $F = \{f_1, \dots , f_s\}$ be the minimal generating set of $J$ such that $\deg f_i \le d$ for all $i$.
-Consider the set $G$ consisting of all elements of $I$ having the form $g = hm$, where $\deg h \le d$ and $m$ is a normal monomial (maybe, empty) such that $\deg h +\deg m \le m+l$.
+Consider the set $G$ consisting of all elements of $J$ having the form $g = hm$, where $\deg h \le d$ and $m$ is a normal monomial (maybe, empty) such that $\deg h +\deg m \le d+l$.
+Recall that the elements of $A$ (in particular, the element $g$) are identified with their normal forms, so that the equality $g=hm$ for normal forms implies that the elements $h$ and $m$ of $k Q$ are normal and $hm = h *m$.

 Then the set $G$ has the following properties.

 (a) $G$ is a generating set of $J$, since $F\subset G$,

 (b) If $g= hm$ as above such that $\deg m \ge l$, then for each monomial $q$ we have either $g*q=0$ or $g*q = gq$.